CBC Music: Searchlight

 Prior to the launch of CBC Music, CBC Radio 3 broadcast an annual "Searchlight" contest, soliciting listener votes in a process to determine the "best" of various aspects of the Canadian music industry.
 The topic of Searchlight was different each year, with contests focusing on such themes as Canada's best live music club, best music festival and best music website.

 Following the launch of CBC Music, Searchlight was relaunched as a platform-wide contest to determine Canada's best unsigned musical artist.
 Incorporating participation from both CBC Music and CBC Radio One, the process begins with a series of local competitions produced by Radio One's local afternoon shows.
 Listener feedback and online voting determines the artists who advance to the next round, until the national stage of the competition begins on Q.

 When the list has been narrowed to ten artists, three established musicians step in as judges, who each pick their own favourite act.
 Those three artists and an audience selection as determined by online voting advance to the final round as the four finalists, following which the judges debate and discuss the choices before voting on the ultimate winner.
 In 2018, the process was revised, with the judges selecting five artists and a public vote selecting five artists, for a list of ten finalists rather than four.

 The winner of the competition wins $20,000 in musical gear from Yamaha Music, as well as a slot on the bill at the CBC Music Festival.

 Beginning in 2022, the competition also instituted a Fan Choice Award, presented to the three top vote-getters in the first stage of the competition regardless of how they fared through the later stages.

 Winners and finalists

 CBC Music Festival

-In May 2013, the service sponsored the first CBC Music Festival, which is staged every spring at Ontario Place's Echo Beach.
+In May 2013, the service sponsored the first CBC Music Festival, which was staged every spring at Ontario Place's Echo Beach.

-Each year's event features a lineup of acts from several different genres, including the winner of that year's Searchlight competition, and sometimes includes a live taping of a performance by a CBC Radio comedy show.
+Each year's event featured a lineup of acts from several different genres, including the winner of that year's Searchlight competition, and sometimes included a live taping of a performance by a CBC Radio comedy show.